shimming-toolbox/shimming-toolbox/docs/source/miscellaneous/residuals_eq.md

 [quadprog](https://github.com/quadprog/quadprog) package to obtain the currents.

 ## 3. Least squares and BFGS
-The least squares and the BFGS methods share the same objective functions (mean squared error (MSE), root mean squared error (RMSE), mean pseudo-Huber (MPSH) and mean absolute error (MAE)).
+The least squares and the BFGS methods share the same objective functions.
 All of these objective functions are given to the [scipy.optimize.minimize()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html#scipy.optimize.minimize) function to compute the currents.
 For the least squares method, it's the [Sequential Least SQuares Programming (SLSQP) Algorithm (method='SLSQP')](https://docs.scipy.org/doc/scipy/reference/optimize.minimize-slsqp.html#optimize-minimize-slsqp)